NathanVaughn/simple-file-settings/README.md

     name: str = "John"
 ```

-Data types not JSON serializable (objects, datetimes, etc.) are not supported.
+Data types not serializable for the file format (JSON, TOML, YAML, see below)
+are not supported.

 By default, when any attribute is accessed, the configured file will be read.
 If the file does not exist, the default value will be used.
-If the file is not valid JSON, it will be deleted automatically.
+If the file has a parse error, it will be deleted automatically.
 To only read the file one time, set the `Config` value `always_read` to `False`.

 When any attribute has its value set, that will be written to the configured file.